Phillips Academy seeks candidates for the role of Major Gifts

 Excellent interpersonal skills and commitment to being a member of

 the OAR team.
-This position is based in Andover, MA with
+This position is based in Andover, MA with regular

 If interested, please complete an application as well as submit